Yuriysteam/yuriysteam.github.io/_posts/2019-04-17-ux-micro-mobility.md

 promo: promo.html
 ---

 Micro-mobility gaining popularity because it’s faster than car-based trips.
-Sometimes even faster a public transportation.
+Sometimes even faster than a public transportation.
 In my opinion scooters and bikes will not change transportation in the cities, but will be a solid addition to current means.
 To have a better experince in the future I propose a set of ideas for scooters and sharing services.

 <span class="p800">![Micro mobility scooters preview](/projects_img/scooter/preview.jpg)</span>